Old Court House, Perth

 The Old Court House is the first court building constructed in Perth, Western Australia.
 It is located between Stirling Gardens and Supreme Court Gardens, off Barrack Street, adjacent to the Supreme Court building.
 It is a single-storey cream rendered building, with a wooden shingle roof.

-Completed in 1836, it is the city's oldest surviving public building and is one of two remaining examples of the work of Henry Reveley, (Note: The other being the Round House.) the colonial civil engineer.
+Completed in 1836, it is the city's oldest surviving public building and is one of two remaining examples of the work of Henry Reveley, (Note: The other is the Round House.) the colonial civil engineer.
 It is one of the few remaining buildings designed in the classical Greek revival style of the 19th century in Perth.

 Description

 The Old Court House building stands at the south-east corner of Stirling Gardens in Perth.
 It is a simple looking building of Georgian style architecture.
 It is of stone rubble construction with a stucco finish.
 It is a small, simple building with a hipped roof, which was originally clad with slate.
 The entry portico, which was added later, is supported by doric pillars.
 The area around the north and west of the building is paved in sandstone coloured interlocking concrete paving bricks.